JKEVIN2010/symbolic-recurrence-biomarker/README.md

-# Character-Level Symbolic Recurrence Biomarker for Dementia Detection
+# Character-Level Symbolic Recurrence Biomarker for Precision Assessment of Cognitive Decline

 Code for: "Character-level linguistic biomarkers for precision assessment of cognitive decline: a symbolic recurrence approach" (Frontiers in Aging Neuroscience, 2025).